smartatransit/scrapedumper/README.md

 - [X] Allow upload to `S3`
 - [X] Allow upload to `Dynamo`
 - [ ] Allow multiclient response handling for `Dynamo` handler
+- [ ] Use a `Scraper` interface instead of a coupling marta client to it

 ## Running